 Thank you for sharing our success for 20 years!
 Over the past two decades, I’ve helped over 1,000 organizations to grow their incomes by multiple millions of dollars.
 No surprise—additional nonprofit income remains a need.
 Here are ten proven income mindsets.
-Adopt them to instantly become a better nonprofit leader:
+Adopt them to be a better nonprofit leader:

 4. Be Experts.
 Most sustainable nonprofits become experts in one or more of the largest three industry sources: mission earned, individual donations, and government.
 Then, they augment this money with other opportunities, i.e., that grant from their friendly local foundation.
-Focus your income earning energies.
-Learn everything about particular source.
+Focus your income-earning energies.
+Learn everything about a particular source.
 Tweak what you do.
 Over time, you’ll become an expert at that income source.
 It’s a bit like launching a satellite into orbit.
-It takes a lot of energy and resources to get a sources working for you, but once it is in place it starts working for you long-term.
+It takes a lot of energy and resources to get a source working for you, but once it is in place, it starts working for you long-term.

 5. Cross-Train.
 Even though the shoe industry tries to convince me otherwise, I resist owning a separate pair of sneakers for every sport I do.
 Instead, I invest in cross-trainers.
-Even though it may seem expedient to have staff focuses on different income and service activities, in successful nonprofits everyone supports income growth.
+Even though it may seem expedient to have staff focuses on different income and service activities, in successful nonprofits, everyone supports income growth.
 They embrace this mindset: If you care about the mission, you care about how to fund it.
 Cross-training here is literal.
-Everyone needs to learn how to ask for donation, to help writing or proofing a government grant, and how to tell customers, “The service costs $125.”
+Everyone needs to learn how to ask for donations, to help write or proof a government grant, and how to tell customers, “The service costs $125.”
 For example, the management staff of The Salvation Army-Sarasota is investing time learning how to obtain nonprofit income.

 6. Use Criteria.
 All nonprofits stand in front of a river of income opportunities.
 It’s like standing on a bank at the water park as inner tubes float past.
 Which one will you grab?
 You probably establish criteria before you jump.
 You pass on the flaccid rings.
 You reject those near the rowdy swimmers splashing and pushing each other off.
-Likewise set criteria such as return on investment, before you pursue opportunities to obtain income.
-Chasing after every option exhausts everyone.
+Likewise, set criteria such as return on investment before you pursue opportunities to obtain income.
+Chasing every option exhausts everyone.

 8. Stretch.
 Ask Others to Join You.
-Year ago when H. George Anderson, became second Presiding Bishop of the Evangelical Church in America, he wrote something that stuck with me.
-Paraphrasing him—what people want is be left alone but what people need is to be challenged.
-In his 2011 book, Thinking Fast and Thinking Slow, Daniel Kahneman, winner of the Nobel Memorial Prize in economics, helps us to see the why behind the conflict between what we want and what we need.
+Years ago, when H. George Anderson became second Presiding Bishop of the Evangelical Church in America, he wrote something that stuck with me.
+Paraphrasing him—people want to be left alone but what people need is to be challenged.
+In his 2011 book, Thinking Fast and Thinking Slow, Daniel Kahneman, winner of the Nobel Memorial Prize in economics, helps us see the why behind the conflict between what we want and what we need.
 Thinking fast preserves energy, thus the leave-me-alone response.
 Thinking slow, the real need if we’re going to improve lives, requires energy.
 People would rather be left alone.
 You’d rather not bother them, too.
-However, to grow income you will need to challenge yourself and others to think slow.
+However, to grow income, you will need to challenge yourself and others to think slow.
 What might this look like in nonprofits?
 To stimulate thinking, give generously to your nonprofit.
 Follow your gift up by asking ten others to also give a lot.
-Your gift invites them to think—slow.
+Your gift invites them to believe—slow.
 Why ever would someone give that much to this nonprofit?
 It shuts down the automatic think-fast no.

 10. Stop It.
 Eliminate high-cost, low-return income opportunities—especially time sucks.
 Mrs. Big Bucks is always glad to have lunch with you.
 She funds 30 other nonprofits in your community.
-You may, with another 20 lunches, garner another $10,000 from her.
+With another 20 lunches, you may garner another $10,000 from her.
 Is it worth it?
 Is she asking you to play her like a slot machine?
 Remember your river of opportunities.
 Two-thirds of success is doing; one-third is not doing.
 Love Mrs. Big Bucks.
 Stay in contact and gently put her on the back burner.
-Invest your energy finding friends who wear your t-shirt.
+Invest your energy in finding friends who wear your t-shirt.